rperricone/final-2024/README.md

  -  Week of May 20th - rough draft test and deploy to actual website
  -  Week of May 27th - polish and complete anything remaining.
  -  Week of June 3rd - practice presentation.

+Todo:
+- move private key in services/token to environment .env file
+- move post /token/:id/activity to admin only or initial user.
+- move get /token to read all if admin, or just user submitted data if user
+- move POST /activity/:tokenId to admin only
+- move DELETE /activity/:activityId to admin.
+-